realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/07_chapter.md

 It's worth noting why three systems are better than one for this use case.

-**Why not just Neo4j?** Neo4j is excellent for graph queries and spatial lookups.
+**Why not just Aura?** Aura is excellent for graph queries and spatial lookups.
 But it's not designed for high-frequency OLTP writes.
 Inserting 300 rows per minute, continuously, with low latency and strong consistency guarantees, is what Postgres is built for.
 Lakebase gives us a production-grade Postgres instance with no infrastructure to manage.

-**Why not just Lakebase?** Lakebase (Postgres) can store the road network as a table of edges and you can find shortest paths with recursive CTEs.
+**Why not just Lakebase?** Lakebase can store the road network as a table of edges and you can find shortest paths with recursive CTEs.
 But the queries are verbose, slow for deep traversals and don't scale to multi-hop zone reachability queries.
 A graph database handles these naturally.

-**Why not just Databricks?** Databricks (Delta Lake) is excellent for large-scale analytics and historical queries.
+**Why not just Lakehouse?** Lakehouse is excellent for large-scale analytics and historical queries.
 But it's not designed for low-latency row reads or high-frequency inserts.
 Reading the latest position of 10 vehicles from a Delta table on every 3-second refresh would be much slower and more expensive than reading from Postgres.

 The three-system architecture isn't complexity for its own sake.
 Each system does what it's genuinely good at and the results are combined at the application layer.